 Those who oppose it (often the professional designers!) say it’s the equivalent of blindly throwing darts at a dartboard and the results don’t match the theory.

 So, who is right?

-In my experience, logo design competitions are a complete waste of time – if you are serious about your business and it’s brand.
+In my experience, a logo design competition is a waste of time – if you are serious about your business and it’s brand.

 Many people have the opinion that crowdsourcing design is simply a way to get cheap labour since no one gets paid except the ‘winner’.